OneMohrTime/timber-starter-theme/README.md

 #### Classic Editor & Widgets
 [Classic Editor](https://wordpress.org/plugins/classic-editor/) is an official plugin maintained by the WordPress team that restores the previous (“classic”) WordPress editor and the “Edit Post” screen.
 It makes it possible to use plugins that extend that screen, add old-style meta boxes, or otherwise depend on the previous editor.

 [Classic Widgets](https://wordpress.org/plugins/classic-widgets/) is an official plugin maintained by the WordPress team that restores the previous ("classic") WordPress widgets settings screens.
-It will be supported and maintained to 2024, or as long as is necessary.

 #### Yoast SEO
 Automate technical SEO and make optimizing content a breeze with the most popular WordPress [SEO plugin](https://yoast.com/wordpress/plugins/seo/).